antoinefalisse/algodiff/README.md

 We compared the computational efficiency of using standard finite differences (FD) versus AD, implemented through Recorder (AD-Recorder) and ADOL-C (AD-ADOLC), when solving a series of trajectory optimization problems.
 These problems consisted of simulations of perturbed balance, two-dimensional predictive simulations of walking, and three-dimensional tracking simulations of walking.
 We found that using AD through Recorder was between 1.8 ± 0.1 and 17.8 ± 4.9 times faster than using FD, and between 3.6 ± 0.3 and 12.3 ± 1.3 times faster than using AD through ADOL-C. The larger the problem the larger the computational benefit of using AD instead of FD.

 In this repository, we provide code necessary to re-produce the simulations with AD-Recorder and FD.
-We also provide code for analyzing the results and reproduce the figures presented in the associated [paper](https://doi.org/10.1371/journal.pone.0217730).
+We also provide code for analyzing the results and reproducing the figures presented in the associated [paper](https://doi.org/10.1371/journal.pone.0217730).

 Brief overview of the repository
 --------------------------------